pablogarciaarevalo/demo-trident/README.md

 - Objetive: The container storage interface (CSI) is a standardized API for container orchestrators to manage storage plugins.
 NetApp Trident has been deployed a CSI plugin.
 Kubernetes 1.12 includes Volume Snapshots as a Alpha, and Kubernetes 1.17 does it as a Beta.
 This is CSI, but if you are using ONTAP you can have up to 1023 Snapshots per volume.

-> Go to slide 18
+> Go to slide 19

 ### Kubernetes Persisten Volume Claim from Snapshot (aka Clone)

 - Objetive: Note that right now, up to kubernetes 1.17, a Volume snapshot can not be restored.
 What can we do with a volume snapshot?
 Cloning.

-> Go to slide 19
+> Go to slide 20

 ### Use case 1 for clone

 - Objetive: Data pipeline for Kubeflow.
 Data Engineer preparing the data with SMB/NFS

-> Go to slide 20
+> Go to slide 21

 ```shell
 ./13_datalake_clone.sh